 While sandy soils remain stable as water passes through them, soils rich in clay undergo significant changes based on their moisture content.
 When clay type soils dry out, they shrink significantly.
 Eventually, that soil will crumble and erode away.
 Then, after a heavy rain, that cracked, eroding soil becomes penetrated and oversaturated too quickly with water.
 Because clay soil absorbs so much water, it expands when wet and contracts when dry.

 Expansive clay soils can put enormous pressure on your basement or foundation walls.
 When the pressure becomes more than the wall can handle, the wall will begin to push inwards, crack, and have its structural integrity severely mitigated.

 Hydrostatic pressure is the pressure exerted by a fluid due to the force of gravity.

-When your foundation is showing signs of bowing, buckling walls or any other foundation issues, we at AquaGuard Foundation Solutions are the contractors you’re looking for.
-As a locally-owned and operated foundation repair company, we’ve been stabilizing Georgia homes on top of unstable soils for more than 20 years!
+When your foundation is showing signs of bowing, buckling walls or any other foundation issues, AquaGuard Foundation Solutions has the knowledgeable and experienced contractors you’re looking for.
+As a locally owned and operated foundation repair company, we’ve been stabilizing Georgia homes on top of unstable soils for more than 20 years!
 To put it mildly, with us, you’re in great hands!

-We’d like to offer you a free, no-obligation foundation repair quote to help you identify the problems you’re facing with your foundation – and what it will take to fix them.
-To schedule an appointment with one of our Certified Waterproofing & Foundation Specialists, call or e-mail us today!
+We’d like to offer you a free, no obligation foundation repair quote to help you identify the problems you’re facing with your foundation – and what it will take to fix them.
+To schedule an appointment with one of our certified System Design Specialists, call or e-mail us today!

 We’re proud to serve Marietta, Atlanta, Decatur, surrounding areas such as Stone Mountain, Alpharetta, Lawrenceville, Sandy Springs, Athens, Gainesville, Roswell, Norcross, Blue Ridge, Rome, Carrollton, Douglasville, Peachtree City, and everywhere in between!